ptrkrysik/gr-gsm/README.md

 The most important ancestor of *gr-gsm* (and *gsm-receiver* of *Airprobe* project) was *gsm-tvoid*.

 *Gr-gsm* wouldn't be also possible without help and inspiration by Harald Welte, Dieter Spaar and Sylvain Munaut.

+Special thanks to Pawel Koszut who lent his precious USRP1 to the author of *gr-gsm* (Piotr Krysik) in 2007-2010.